shirish93/shirish93.github.io/_posts/2024-12-25-people-assets.md

 image: "assets/images/trust.jpg"
 ---
 Your technology is NOT your primary asset.
 Unless your company is in FAANG or your CEO's world president, other teams are bigger assets.
 Your people and your networks are your true assets.
-An AI-driven world will make the 'other things' even more important.
+An AI-driven world will make the 'other teams' even more important.
 It's all about the people in the end.

 I'm in Kathmandu for the winter.
 I'm at the home of a friend who's several years younger...the last time I saw him a decade and half ago, he was a short, skinny child.
 Now he runs 'some company', his sister -- also my friend and former classmate -- tells me.
 I've waited for him for over two hours, he's been rushing all over town apparently.
 The sister tells me she barely sees him anymore despite living in the same house.
 I've overstayed my stay by three hours this point.
 I shuffle around, ready to leave.
 Dogs bark downstairs, he's here!

-He's not the young skinny dude I remember anymore.
-And apparently quite the businessman.
-He's the founding CEO of a software company that sells to industrial clients.
-He's taking calls throughout our conversation.
-He started the company right after college, turned his college research into a product, he tells me.
-Three years later, he has four dozen hardware and software engineers working for him.
-He has saturated the Nepali industrial base, and is making rapid inroads into the Indian market, I'm told.
-"I'm looking to get into South East Asia, that's where all the new industries are, and they're looking for innovative products to be more efficient," he says to me.

-Because he's so busy, our conversation is rapid-fire and intense.

 <aside class="pquote">
     <blockquote>